s-gregorini003/s-gregorini003.github.io/content/posts/pocket-notebook-coaster/index.md

 ---
-title: Why you should use your pocket notebook as a coaster
+title: Use your pocket notebook as a coaster
 summary: A small tale of how an insignificant example repeated in a bunch of YouTube videos made me significantly improve my note-taking habit.
 Now I carry with me a pocket notebook everywhere I go, and I can take quick notes without any friction.
 tags:
 date: 2024-04-14T17:32:16